 Water Management: Response to COVID-19

-DURHAM WATER WILL RETURN TO REGULAR BILLING PRACTICES IN SEPTEMBER
+DURHAM WATER HAS RETURNED TO REGULAR BILLING PRACTICES

 We know that many in our community have lost their jobs, businesses, and healthcare coverage in this pandemic.
 To provide support, we decided in early March to stop disconnecting residential water customers for nonpayment.
 Three weeks later, Governor Roy Cooper issued an Executive Order suspending disconnects by utilities statewide.
 That Order expired at midnight on July 29, 2020.

 Our ability to provide safe drinking water to Durham’s residents and visitors is fully funded by revenue from water bills.
 This is why all customers have continued to receive their monthly bills showing how much water was used and the amount that is owed, including any past due balance.
-If you fell behind on payments while this Executive Order was in effect, we want you to know support remains available and we have trained staff in Customer Billing Services who are ready to help.
+We want our customers to know that cutoffs for nonpayment resumed on September 16.
+Other regional water utilities are following a similar timeline.
+If you fell behind on payments while this Executive Order was in effect, support remains available.
+We have trained staff in Customer Billing Services who are ready to help.

-o You will not face any late fees, interest, or penalties (PDF).
+- You will not face any late fees, interest, or penalties.

-o The Executive Order (PDF) allows up to six months from July 29 to pay outstanding bills.
+- The Executive Order allows up to six months from July 29 to pay outstanding bills.

 How to apply to the Water Hardship Fund if you’re facing challenges: